 “Contract” means the agreement between the Purchaser and the Supplier for the supply of the Goods on these Conditions and includes the details appearing on the Purchase Order accepted by the Supplier;

 “Conditions” means the terms and conditions set out in this document;

-“Goods” means all goods and/or services ordered in a Purchase Order;
+“Goods” means all goods and/or services described in a Purchase Order/ Invoice;

 “GST” has the same meaning as in the GST Law;

 “GST Law” means the A New Tax System (Goods and Services Tax) Act 1999 (Cth);

 “Intellectual Property” means any patent, registered design, trade mark, copyright or any other industrial or intellectual property rights;